The Nest

 Go Back To Previous Page

 Co-ops are notoriously picky with their clients and renters.
-To a point, getting accepted into a co-op in New York City is a significant status symbol.
+Getting accepted into a co-op in New York City is a significant status symbol.
 Even celebrities have been turned away from membership in these exclusive elite circles.
-Also, it’s almost a trope at this point.
+It’s almost a trope at this point.

 Everyone knows that they’re discerning, but are co-ops allowed to discriminate?
 Co-ops can reject applicants for any reason not protected by the Fair Housing Act.
 Co-op board rejection is a tricky subject.

 This means anything aside from creed, sex, romantic orientation, race, religion, and disability status is protected.
 They are also not allowed to self-deal.
-Trying to figure out why the Board members rejected you remains complex and intimidating to bring up a potential case of discrimination.
+Trying to figure out why the Board members rejected you remains complex and intimidating when bringing up a potential discrimination case.
 Here’scoop-board interview in nyc - co op board interview rejection what you need to know about your rights when dealing with co-op board rejection.

 That’s mostly because co-op boards have the legal right to be arbitrary.